Tiger-0512/tobii-experiments/README.md

 ## Features of the Experiments
 - Switch the image whether you gaze left side or right side of the screen(eyes_move_with_you.py)
 - Trace your eyes(trace_eyes.py)
+- Indicate where you are looking on the backgroud image(show_where_you_look.py)
+- Turn to the gray scale from RGB where you are looking on the background image(gaze_to_gray.py)

 ## Usage
 ### 1. Clone this reopsitory